What’s the easiest way to download a video file from YouTube, Vimeo etc. in Linux? And how do you extract its audio track as an MP3 file?

 - Audio track extraction in a desired format.

-Happy Linux users can install the program using
+Happy Linux users can install the program using a snap:

 sudo -H pip3 install --upgrade youtube-dl